Kejun-WU/Kejun-WU.github.io/_pages/about.md

 <div class="i18n-block" lang="en">

 ## Welcome to my website
-This is the English version.
+This is the English content.
-- Feature A: bilingual toggle
+- Feature A: One-click toggle
-- Feature B: remembers your choice (local storage)
+- Feature B: Remembers your choice (local storage)
-- How to use: click the “中文 / English” buttons above
+- Use the “中文 / English” buttons above to switch.

 </div>